-- As the proposed development may be exposed to thefts, steal from persons, malicious damage and assault offences, a closed-circuit television system (CCTV) which complies with the Australian Standard - Closed Circuit Television System AS:4806:2006 should be implemented to receive, hold or process data for the identification of people involved in anti social or criminal behaviour.
-The system is obliged to conform with Federal, State or Territory Privacy and Surveillance Legislation. - Digital technology should be used to receive, store and process data.
+As the proposed development may provide an increased opportunity for theft, fraud, malicious damage and assault offences, a closed-circuit television system (CCTV) which complies with the Australian Standard - Closed Circuit Television System AS:4806:2006 should be implemented to receive, hold or process data for the identification of offenders.
+The system is obliged to conform with Federal, State or Territory Privacy and Surveillance Legislation.

+Digital technology should be used to receive, store and process data.
 Recording equipment should be secured away from public access to restrict tampering with the equipment and data.
-The equipment needs to be checked and maintained on a regular basis. - If the use of CCTV is employed, it is advised that a lighting technician be consulted to ensure that all lighting supports the CCTV images.
+The equipment needs to be checked and maintained on a regular basis.

+- If the use of CCTV is employed, it is advised that a lighting technician be consulted to ensure that all lighting supports the CCTV images.
 Signage should be displayed in and around the development to inform persons that CCTV is in use. - Ensure that relevant staff be trained in the operation of the system and that the system is checked on a regular basis to ensure that it is working properly.